 Under the 2020 Collective Bargaining Agreement, the NFL and NFLPA agreed to a new season structure, moving from 16 regular season and four preseason games to 17 regular season and three preseason games.
+The new season structure allows more time for player acclimation and for clubs to practice proper tackling techniques to reduce the risk of injury.
 These adjustments to the training camp schedule aim to better prepare players for the start of the preseason and regular season.
-There was no substantial change in injury rates over the course of the 2021 season following the 17-3 format.